✓ Updated March 2026

 Essential Travel Tips

 Invest in an ICOCA card as soon as you arrive.
-This rechargeable smart card works on almost all trains and buses in Kyoto (and other major cities in Japan), saving you the hassle of buying individual tickets.
-You can even use it at many convenience stores and vending machines for small purchases.
+This rechargeable smart card works on almost all trains and buses in Kyoto (and many other cities in Japan), saving you the hassle of buying individual tickets.
+You can even use it at many convenience stores and vending machines, making it your all-in-one travel companion.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.